Empire City, Kansas – A Living Ghost Town

 with Short Creek in the foreground, Kathy Alexander.

-With all the friction, the prospect of keeping order in the two mining camps was not a very promising one.
+With all the friction, keeping order in the two mining camps was not promising.

-The quarrel assumed a serious aspect when Empire City decided to stop its population from moving over to the Galena side by building a stockade.
+The quarrel took on a serious tone when Empire City decided to prevent its population from moving to the Galena side by building a stockade.
 On the night of July 25, 1877, the city council of Empire passed a resolution ordering a stockade eight feet high and one-half mile in length to be built along the south side of their city.
-If the plan was carried out, it would virtually stop all communication between the two cities and hinder public travel.
+If the plan were carried out, it would virtually stop all communication between the two cities and hinder public travel.
 The stockade was to enclose the south end of Columbus Street and the bridge over Short Creek.

 An old commercial building stands vacant in Empire City today, Kathy Alexander.